patrickbr/gtfstidy/README.md

 ---

-IDs are packed into dense integer arrays, either as base 10 or base 36 integer.
+IDs are packed into dense integer arrays, either as base 10 or base 36 integers.
 You should not use this processor if you are referencing entities from outside the static feed (for example, if the IDs are references from a GTFS-realtime feed).

 #### Flags